htmlprogrammist/EmojiPicker/CONTRIBUTING.md

 ### Guideline

-- `init:` - used to start a project.
+- `init:` - used to start a project or task.
 Examples:

     ```
     init: start youtube-task
     init: start mentor-dashboard task
     ```

-- `feat:` - this is the implemented new functionality from the terms of reference (added zoom support, added footer, added a product card).
+- `feat:` - describes implementing new functionality from the terms of reference (added zoom support, added footer, added a product card).
 Examples:

     ```
     feat: add basic page layout